Skip to content

 Hootsuite’s approval tools will help you take your social media workflows from “too many cooks” to “teamwork makes the dream work.”

-5. Allow for differences between platforms
+6. Allow for differences between platforms

-6. Test and tweak
+7. Test and tweak

 Just like a human personality, your brand voice can evolve over time and shift with new information and learning.
-As you’re developing a brand voice, keep a close eye on your social analytics.
-Watch for things that work particularly well, and see if you can spot any language trends that are consistently effective.

 Brand voice can also evolve as social channels evolve.
-When brands started to join TikTok, they had to figure out a new way of speaking to younger audiences that still aligned with their brand guidelines.
-Be willing to test, learn, tweak, and test again.
+For instance, when brands started to join TikTok, they had to figure out a new way of speaking to younger audiences that still aligned with their brand guidelines.

 Social media brand voice examples